-If you’re ready to ditch the fat and feel fab, you’ve come to the right place.
+If you’re ready to ditch the fat and feel fab with us at Konscious Keto, you’ve come to the right place.
 The ketogenic diet is a very special and unique plan for people who want to achieve optimal keto weight loss.

-Followers find the keto weight loss in the first week to be a huge motivator and enable them to get into the fat-burning state of ketosis.
+Many followers find the weight loss in the first week to be a huge motivator and enable them to get into the fat-burning state of ketosis.

-Once in ketosis, your body depends on fat rather than carbs for energy.
-And from here, you can expect the results to remain consistent so long as you monitor your calories and macros.
+Once in ketosis, your body depends on fat, rather than carbs for energy.
+And from there, you can expect the results to remain consistent so long as you monitor your calories and macros.

 Don’t worry, we’re going to explain how to do this.